 Group B Competitors flying the task, but not achieving a result.
 They will be scored equally using Formula Three, or share equally the remaining points available using Formula Two, whichever is the higher.

-Group C Competitors not making a valid launch or disqualified in the event, all scoring zero points.
+Group C Competitors not making a valid launch or disqualified in the event, will not be ranked in all tasks of that flight.

 14.4.2 After calculating the points score with the applicable formula, any penalty points will be subtracted to obtain the competitors final task score.
 The competitors final task scores will be ranked again before being published.